Robert Widenmann: Early life

 Widenmann was born January 24, 1852, to German-born parents in Ann Arbor, Michigan.
 Widenmann's father was the Bavarian Consul in Ann Arbor.
-As a teen-ager, Widenmann was sent back to the family's native Germany for his schooling.
+As a teenager, Widenmann was sent back to the family's native Germany for his schooling.
 He lived there for several years with a grandfather.

 Returning to America in 1871, Widenmann settled in New York City, where he remained for two years before drifting west, finally arriving in Lincoln in mid-February 1877.
 In New Mexico, he would be appointed Deputy Marshal by U.S. Marshal for New Mexico Territory John Sherman Jr.

+According to a recently discovered baptismal certificate, his name was not Robert Adolph but Robert August Herman; born at Ann Arbor, Michigan, on January 24, 1852, he was the oldest son of Karl August and Pauline (Gärttner) Widenmann.

+Widenmann's name was spelled with many variations.
+(Widenmann is correct.)

 Lincoln County War

-On February 18, 1878, John Tunstall was killed, allegedly while resisting arrest, by Lincoln County Deputy Sheriffs William Morton, Frank Baker, Jesse Evans and Tom Hill.
-Tunstall had been accompanied by Robert Widenmann, Dick Brewer, Billy the Kid, John Middleton, Henry Newton Brown, and Fred Waite while driving horses from his ranch on the Rio Feliz to Lincoln.
+On February 18, 1878, John Tunstall was killed, allegedly while resisting arrest, by Lincoln County Deputy Sheriffs William Morton, Frank Baker, Jesse Evans, and Tom Hill.
+Tunstall had been accompanied by Robert Widenmann, Dick Brewer, Billy the Kid, John Middleton, Henry Newton Brown, and Fred Waite while driving horses from his ranch on the Rio Feliz to Lincoln to conceal the herd from court ordered confiscation as collateral for Tunstall and McSween's debts.

-On February 20, 1878, Sheriff William J. Brady, and his deputies arrested Billy the Kid and two other men riding with him.
-Three days later, Deputy U.S. Marshal Robert Widenmann, and a detachment of soldiers captured Sheriff Brady's jail guards, put them behind bars, and released the Kid and Brewer.
+On February 20, 1878, Sheriff William J. Brady, and his deputies arrested Billy the Kid and two other members of the Regulators riding with him.
+Three days later, Deputy U.S. Marshal Robert Widenmann, and a detachment of soldiers disarmed Sheriff Brady's jail guards, put them behind bars, and released the Kid and Brewer.

-On March 9, 1878, New Mexico territorial Governor, Samuel Beach Axtell, issued a proclamation revoking Rob's appointment as Deputy Marshall.
+On March 9, 1878, New Mexico territorial Governor, Samuel Beach Axtell, issued a proclamation revoking Rob's appointment as Deputy U.S. Marshall.

-On March 30, 1878, The Santa Fe New Mexican announced that U.S. Marshal John E. Sherman had reappointed Widenmann to the deputyship.
+On March 30, 1878, The Santa Fe New Mexican announced that U.S. Marshal John E. Sherman had reinstated Widenmann to the deputyship.

 On April 1, 1878, Regulators Jim French, Frank McNab, John Middleton, Fred Waite, Henry Newton Brown and Billy the Kid ambushed Sheriff William J. Brady and four of his deputies on the main street of Lincoln.
 They fired on the five men from behind an adobe wall on John Tunstall's property.
-Brady died of at least a dozen gunshot wounds.
+Sheriff Brady died of at least a dozen gunshot wounds in the back.
 Deputy Sheriff George W. Hindman was hit twice, fatally.
-Widenmann was present, but whether he participated was never ascertained: he claimed he was feeding Tunstall's dog at the time of the shooting.
-(When later asked at an inquiry why he was in possession of two pistols and a rifle, he replied that the dog was vicious).
+Widenmann was present, but whether he participated has never been ascertained: Widenmann claimed he was feeding Tunstall's dog at the time of the shooting.
+(When later asked at an inquiry why he was in possession of two pistols and a rifle, Widenmann replied that the dog was vicious).